How do you carry your bike in a campervan?

-Checklist: What to know before deciding on a bicycle rack for your van
+Checklist: What to know before deciding on Best Campervan Bike Racks for your van

 - How many bicycles do you need to carry?
-Due to the weight issue, this will be the primary factor in choosing a bike rack for your van.
+Due to the weight issue, this will be the primary factor in choosing Best Campervan Bike Racks for your van.

 - How important are your rear doors?
 If you need to access your rear doors frequently (like at rest stops), this is a crucial consideration.